fg-ok/mantis2gitlab/README.md

 You can export a summary of the Mantis issues from the _View Issues_ page by clicking on the _Export CSV_ button.

-**Note:** This export will only include a subset of the issues and is not the recommended approach.
+**Note:** This export will only include a subset of the issues and is definitely not the recommended approach.

 ### Exporting from database